EMU’s Academic and Creative Excellence Festival

 This festival will occur annually, late in the spring semester.
 Students will present their work either orally or via posters.
 Faculty will share recent scholarly publications at a reception.
 Many sessions will be interdisciplinary in nature, with presentations grouped around themes that reflect EMU’s mission.
 Possible themes include: sustainability, peace and justice, identity formation and vocation, diversity, faith and ethics, health and wellness, leadership, community or international development, cross-cultural experience, systems analysis, gender.

-The creative arts will be featured via gallery openings and special music or theater events.
+The creative arts will be featured via gallery openings and special events featuring art, film, music and theater.
 Some departments may host additional events, or set up competitions or workshops that might be typical at their professional conferences.
 A keynote presentation the evening before the festival will launch the event.

 What Do We Hope to Accomplish?